 Effective from 20 September 2016, the income test thresholds for the Commonwealth Seniors Health Card (CSHC) have increased for the third time in 13 years, and will continue to be indexed every September.
 The new indexed income test thresholds appear later in the article.

 The CSHC is available to retirees who are not eligible for the Age Pension, that is, Australians who are fully self-funded retirees, and earn income below a certain threshold.

-The Liberal government had promised, and kept to its promise, to index the income thresholds for the CSHC, every year in September (taking effective from 20 September 2014, and then again from 20 September 2015, and from 20 September 2016, and then again from 20 September 2016), in line with the Consumer Price Index, is now a reality.
+The Liberal government had promised, and kept to its promise, to index the income thresholds for the CSHC, every year in September (the first adjustment taking effect from 20 September 2014, and then again from 20 September 2015, and from 20 September 2016, and then again from 20 September 2016), in line with the Consumer Price Index.

 The CSHC gives you access to cheaper prescriptions via the Pharmaceutical Benefits Scheme, and an increase in benefits for medical expenses above a certain threshold via the Medicare Safety Net.
 You may also be eligible for bulk-billing for doctor’s appointments (at the doctor’s discretion).
 As a CSHC holder you can also travel on the Ghan, Indian Pacific and the Overland rail services at concessional rates.
 Depending on the state that you live in, you may also be entitled to concessions from your state government and, from some private businesses.

 What are the income thresholds for CSHC?